likeajumprope/opencodereview/content/posts/on-diagnosing-rare-diseases.md

 What wer are really interested in, however is not P(S+|D+), but the posterior probability P(D+|S+), or, how likely is it that the person has the disease, given the symptoms S+?

-according to Bayes' theorem, we can compute the posterior probability:
+According to Bayes' theorem, we can compute the posterior probability:

 $$
 P(D+|S+)=\frac{P(D+) P(S+|D+)}{P(S+)}